eventide-project/view-data-pg/README.md

 ## What is a "view"?

 The term "view" in "view data" is referring to the concept of a [materialized view](https://en.wikipedia.org/wiki/Materialized_view).
-There are certain tasks which are hard to accomplish with the key storage nature of stream storage.
+There are certain tasks which are hard to accomplish with the key storage nature of message streams.
 A common (ubiquitous?) example would be rendering a sophisticated user interface.
 However, these data views are not limited to just that use case.
 Any time a service would require data to be in a different shape (tabular, relational, etc) view data can be considered.

 ### View Data